mozilla-iam/cis/docs/Profiles.md

 A [sample test profile](/tests/data/profile-good.json) is also available, although it omits many optional fields.

+Auth0 provides [additional documented structure](https://auth0.com/docs/user-profile/normalized) for its profiles.
+Of course, using this additional profile information will make the solution specific to Auth0.

 ## Schema Validation

 Profiles are validated to comply with the